grad44/swiftuicountries/README.md

 * shows them in a list (this list can be sorted by various properties)
 * and has a little guess-the-flag-quiz included

+What's currently missing:

+* a bit of recactoring
+* error handling

 ## Screenshots

 ![Country list](md_images/screen1.png)